Updated: May 30, 2023

 Portugal NHR and double taxation agreements

 Portugal’s NHR relationship with Double Taxation Agreements (DTAs) is one of the key highlights of the Portugal NHR program.
-Under DTAs, most categories of your income are taxed in the country of the source of income.
-However, in most cases, countries do not levy income tax on non-residents as they want to make their jurisdictions open for foreign investments.
+Under a Dobule Tax Agreement, most categories of your income are taxed in the country of the source of income.
+However, in most cases, countries do not levy personal income tax on non-residents as they want to make their jurisdictions open for foreign investments.

-Similarly, Portugal, under the NHR tax regime, does not tax foreign-sourced income of non-habitual residents as their income is already taxed in the source country.
-This makes it lucrative for foreign investors to invest in Portugal as they can obtain foreign income tax-free.
+Similarly, Portugal, under the NHR tax regime, does not tax foreign-sourced income of non-habitual tax residents as their income is already taxed in the source country.
+This makes it lucrative for foreign investors to invest in Portugal as they can obtain foreign income tax-free if their country of origin has a Double Tax Agreement with Portugal.

-Currently, Portugal has signed Double Taxation Agreements with 79 countries.
+Currently, Portugal has signed a Double Taxation Agreement with 79 countries.
 In other circumstances, the Organization for Economic Co-operation and Development (OECD) model tax convention can be used to determine the application of taxes.

-Here is a list of countries that have DTA with Portugal:
+Here is a list of countries that have Double Tax Agreement (DTA) with Portugal:

 Algeria | Austria | Andorra |